What Temp Does Paint Freeze: Understanding and Solutions

 Can I still use paint that has been frozen and thawed?

-No—it’s best to discard paint that has been frozen and thawed, as its quality and performance may be compromised.
+It’s best to get rid of paint that has been frozen and thawed, as its quality and performance might not be reliable anymore.

 What temperature should I aim for when painting outdoors?